 The visual art program encourages artists of all ages to develop their individual vision and technical abilities.
 Visual art is enjoyable and provides essential creative, critical thinking, sequential thinking and problem-solving skills.
 Visual art nourishes the inquisitive spirit of artists, pushing them beyond their comfort zone, resulting in distinctive works of art.

-Visit the Summer Camps and Courses page to view summer Visual Art programming.
+Visit the Summer Camps page to view summer Visual Art programming.

 Below is a brief listing of some of the Visual Art Classes offered during the Fall and Spring.
 To view a complete description of each course and class times, please view the SHSA Course Catalog.